SEOLinkMap/waasup/docs/api-reference.md

 # API Reference

-Complete reference for the MCP SaaS Server API implementation, covering all JSON-RPC 2.0 endpoints, message formats, and **asynchronous SSE-based protocol handling**.
+Complete reference for the MCP SaaS Server API implementation, covering all JSON-RPC 2.0 endpoints, message formats, and **asynchronous response delivery system**.

 ## Table of Contents